What's Included With AutoPsych?

 2. Meet with your provider.

-Once your treatment plan is reviewed you're up and running.
-Prescriptions and care plans start as soon as you're ready, and we are here 24/7 to help you along the way.
+Once your treatment plan is ready, you’re all set.
+Prescriptions and care plans are activated when you’re ready, and we’re here to support you 24/7 as you progress.

 Automatic Med-Checks.

-To keep you moving forward without interruption, we check with you automatically every 4 weeks and ensure everything goes smoothly.
-Med-checks are asynchronous, online and can be completed on your own, any time, from any device.
+To ensure continuous progress, we’ll automatically check in with you every 4 weeks.
+These med-checks are simple, online, and can be completed on your schedule—anytime, from any device.

-Your treatment plan is reviewed daily by your treatment team so you don't have to.
-We make sure your prescriptions are filled in a timely manner each month, and that you stay on track to meet your goals, and keep improving.
+Your treatment team reviews your plan daily so you don’t have to.
+We ensure prescriptions are filled on time each month, help you stay on track with your goals, and support your ongoing improvement.

 Need to speak with your provider?
-Schedule an appointment with your provider whenever it's convenient for you, any day of the week.
-We're here whenever you need us.
+You can schedule a live visit at your convenience, any day of the week.
+We’re always here when you need us. ($99 optional add-in)

 No Surprise Billing